 The Smooth jazz ensembles featured by CTI Records and competitors began playing jazz unlike anyone had heard hitherto.
 The new brand of jazz was not a fad.
 Smooth jazz had become a definitive genre, discipline, and career.

 Creed Taylor’s legacy and contributions to the enterprise of jazz music are inestimable.
 Creed is the man who made jazz more popular, more acceptable, more appealing, and more commercially lucrative.
-He is an Okpike, who has my full respect.
+He is an Okpike and cultural icon, who has my full respect.
 How about you?